ZhuangLab/storm-analysis/doc/source/analysis.rst

 exposing at the same time, and they are not all free running independently of each other.
 It is okay however if they don't agree on the frame number as this can be compensated for with the ``channelX_offset`` parameter.

-.. note:: Multiplane uses the approach described in `Tang et al <http://dx.doi.org/10.1038/srep11073>`_
-	  for localization identification, so the ``threshold`` parameter has a very different meaning than it does in ``sCMOS`` or ``3D-DAOSTORM`` analysis.
-This also means that multiplane expects image intensity data to be in units of photo-electrons after applying sCMOS gain correction.

 .. note:: Most of the scripts referenced below are in ``storm-analysis/storm_analysis/multi_plane`` folder.
 	  All of them are in the ``storm-analysis`` project.